totallynotharry/dennys-umbrel-app-store/README.md

 | Pingvin Share     | File sharing tool             |
 | Puter OS          | Internet operating system     |

-Apps are continually updated and new apps are added over time.
+All Apps are continually updated and new apps are added over time.

 ## How to add the App Store: